bp/ResSimpy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please remember that this form is public, so do not include any confidential information or data.

 **To Reproduce**
 Steps to reproduce the behavior: